 Savannah Workers' Compensation Lawyer Near Me (404) 888-8888

 Medical benefits will cover all necessary and reasonable medical expenses.
-This includes your doctor appointments, hospital stays, surgeries, physical therapy and rehabilitation, prescriptions, etc. It is important to note that you must see a physician who is approved by your employer’s workers’ compensation insurance company.
+This includes doctor appointments, hospital stays, surgeries, physical therapy and rehabilitation, prescriptions, etc. It is important to note that you must see a physician approved by your employer’s workers’ compensation insurance company.

-Income benefits provide reimbursement for lost wages is you must miss work for your injuries.
-If you do not miss any work or if you miss fewer than seven days, then you will not be eligible for income reimbursement.
+Income benefits provide reimbursement for lost wages if you must miss work for your injuries.
+If you do not miss any work or miss fewer than seven days, you will not be eligible for income reimbursement.
 You will only be reimbursed for the first seven days if you miss more than 21 days of work.

-If your injury is catastrophic and prevents you from returning to work, then you can receive income benefits for as long as it takes for you to be able to return to work again, if you ever can.
-If the injury is not catastrophic, then you can receive benefits for up to 400 weeks.
+If your injury is catastrophic and prevents you from returning to work, you can receive income benefits for as long as it takes for you to return to work again, if you ever can.
+If the injury is not catastrophic, you can receive benefits for up to 400 weeks.
 The rate of income reimbursement is 2/3 of your former average weekly pay.

 Death benefits ensure that your dependents receive compensation if your workplace injury or illness results in death.
 This includes medical expenses, funeral and burial expenses, and lost wages.